IceHe/lib/cmd/sleep.md

 sleep NUMBER[SUFFIX]...
 ```

-NUMBER
+### NUMBER

 - Pause for NUMBER seconds (default).
 - NUMBER may be
     - an **integer**
     - an arbitrary **floating point** number

+Given two or more arguments!

+- Pause for the amount of time specified by the sum of their values.

-SUFFIX
+### SUFFIX

 - `s` for seconds (the default)
 - `m` for minutes
 - `h` for hours
 - `d` for days.

-Given two or more arguments

-- pause for the amount of time specified by the sum of their values.

 ## Usage